How To Become A Financial Data Scientist (Or A Data Scientist In Any Domain)

 Solving problems that address KPI’s (Key Performance Indicators) is a great place to start.
 Anything to do with customers, quality, service, performance, and so forth.

-How Do You (the Data Scientist) Generate Value?
+How do you (the Data Scientist) generate value?

-By taking Applications into Production.
+It’s Simple.
+By taking applications into production.

 When we use data to improve decision-making, value is generated for the organization by reducing costs, increasing revenue, and/or maximizing profit.

 Don’t believe me?
 Here’s an expert application that I built that can easily result in multi-million-dollar-per-year savings.

 The only way to make a difference is by understanding the people you seek to help.

-Let’s walk through a short example of this - A Stock Portfolio Optimization Application (DEMO HERE) that I demonstrated at the R/Finance 2019 Conference.
+This is the Stock Portfolio Optimization Application (DEMO HERE) that I demonstrated at the R/Finance 2019 Conference.

 Stock Optimization Application - YouTube Video